-The types of critical illnesses covered may vary from one insurer to another.
-But most major illnesses and types of surgery are covered by almost all policies.
+- Types of critical illnesses covered may vary from one insurer to another.

-- The benefits are paid only if the disease or surgery exactly meets the definition stated in the policy.
-Definitions of diseases covered by a standard critical illness policy are fixed across all insurance companies in Singapore.
+- Benefits are paid only if the illness or surgery meets the definition stated in the policy.

-- There is usually a waiting period for certain diseases or types of surgery.
-If any disease or type of surgery specified by the policy is diagnosed or carried out during the waiting period, no benefits will be paid.
+- There is usually a waiting period for specific illnesses or types of surgery.
+If any illness is diagnosed or a type of surgery is carried out during the waiting period, no benefits will be paid.